vitessio/website/content/en/docs/reference/mysql-compatibility.md

 The following describes some of the major differences in SQL Syntax handling between Vitess and MySQL.
 For a list of unsupported queries, check out the [test-suite cases](https://github.com/vitessio/vitess/blob/master/go/vt/vtgate/planbuilder/testdata/unsupported_cases.txt).

+### DDL

+Vitess supports MySQL DDL, and will send `ALTER TABLE` statements to each of the underlying tablet servers.
+For large tables it is recommended to use an external schema deployment tool and apply directly to MySQL.
+This is discussed further in [Applying MySQL Schema](../../user-guides/mysql-schema).

 ### Join Queries

 Vitess supports `INNER JOIN` including cross-shard joins. `LEFT JOIN` is supported as long as long as there are not expressions that compare columns on the outer table to the inner table in sharded keyspaces.